RSC-RP/cutandrun_nf/workflow_docs/run_workflow.md

 git fetch
 # this will list all branches of the repository.
 Find the release branch with the latest version in red text, which means you don't yet have a local copy of that branch.
 git branch -a
-# then select the latest version, for example
+# then select the latest version, for example 2.0.0.
+This downloads the stable version of pipeline locally.
 git checkout release/2.0.0
+# Now the * indicates that you're on the release branch and its no longer red text.
+git branch
 ```

 ### 3) Activate conda environement